mdberkey/Discord_Convo_Bots/README.md

 This little project was very fun and a good first personal python project for me.
 Depending on what text you feed it, it can produce VERY funny results and near endless entertainment.
 That being said, I also gained a few skills from the project like:
-          - Using a API
+          - Learning/using an API
           - Using Python
-          - Error fixing
+          - Bug fixing
+          - Increasing efficiency